Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Maire

-There are four species of Maire.
-The most common ones in NZ are White Maire and Black Maire.
-White Maire wood is yellow to light brown in colour and black Maire is darker brown with very dark to black stripes through it.
+are four species of Maire.
+The most common ones in NZ are White Maire

+Timber today is rare.
+Has a characteristic smell when turning and finishes well with a natural high polish.
 Timbers of both species are extremely hard and dense.
 It needs to be worked with very sharp tools.
 It produces an excellent finish with sanding.
 The natural waxiness of the timber results in a highly poished finish.

 It is especially suited to furniture and cabinet making.
 It has been popular for woodwind musical instruments.
-Very good wood for woodturning and carving ornamental and fine details.
-Paper thin translucent turned work can be achieved.
-A known challenge is a tendency to produce hairline cracks.
+Very

 There are currently no known health risks associated with working this timber.
 The dust is not considered as being toxic.